xjguo9217/ensembles-of-life-cycle-forecasts/Intel Microprocessors Sales/README.md

 This folder contains the following R scripts and data files:

-Intel_actual_demand.csv: Raw sales data of Intel microprocessors. startend_date.csv: Start and end week of the product. <br />
+Intel_actual_demand.csv: Raw sales data of Intel microprocessors.  <br />
+startend_date.csv: Start and end week of the product. <br />
 The above two data sets were published in Manary and Willems (2022).<br />
 <br />